 We don’t think we need tell anyone how important it is to bring added value to clients; we just help individual firms specify how they can up their game.

 Coming out of this half day workshop, you’ll have a very good sense of your firm’s or practice area’s priorities for growth, investment (and divestment)—and action plans for each priority.
-You’ll be well on your way to having a focused plan that aligns with your strategies and business goals, one that you can begin implementing immediately.
+You’ll be well on your way to having a plan outline that aligns with your strategies and business goals, one that you can begin implementing immediately.

 This format can also work in a variety of situations where there is a need to prioritize and build strong consensus around a manageable group of strategically important initiatives—be it for the firm’s overall strategic plan, motivating compensation structures, innovation programs, etc.

-“Financials for Lawyers” workshop – Build your financial acumen
+Build your firm’s financial acumen

 It’s not surprising that many lawyers are in the dark about law firm finances, since this is rarely a part of traditional law school curricula.
-Our half day workshop provides a basic grounding in how law firms earn money and turn a profit—and why strong performance on those critical economic measures are absolutely essential to lawyers’ future professional success and the long-term sustainability of the firm.
+Our half-day workshop provides a basic grounding in how law firms earn money and turn a profit—and why strong performance on those critical economic measures are absolutely essential to lawyers’ professional success and the long-term sustainability of the firm.
 Our workshop enables lawyers to: